Wizkiller96/WizBot/docs/Donate.md

-##Donate to NadekoBot
+##Donate to WizBot

-If you want to help Nadeko and Nadeko's team by donating, you can do that in the two of the following ways:
+If you want to help WizBot and WizBot's team by donating, you can do that in the two of the following ways:

 ###PayPal